 For a New Zealand North Island adventure, begin at the Auckland Airport International Airport.
 Auckland is known as the City of Sails due to its iconic location locked in by the Hauraki Gulf and the Tasman Sea.
 Its access to water is a highlight of the city, particularly the Viaduct Harbour.
-Prior to arrival, plan your transportation and know how to get around.
+Before arrival, plan your transportation and know how to get around.

-Make your way from the Auckland International Airport to the suburb of Titirangi, the gateway to the Waitakere Ranges and means “fringe of heaven” in Te Reo Māori.
+Make your way from the Auckland International Airport to the suburb of Titirangi, the gateway to the Waitakere Ranges which means “fringe of heaven” in Te Reo Māori.
 Titirangi is a village well worth exploring, surrounded by spectacular scenery and nature.
-Titirangi is a bohemian community with many boutique shops, like Gecko in the Village, and beautiful little bays that makes for the first stop on your journey.
+Titirangi is a bohemian community with many boutique shops, like Gecko in the Village, and beautiful little bays that make for the first stop on your journey.
 Stop for a cuppa or meal, and discover views in historic McCahon House or the inspiring Te Uru Waitākere Contemporary Art Gallery, which has free entry and wheelchair access.

 Te Uru Waitākere Contemporary Gallery is a regional art gallery locally rooted in West Auckland but globally minded.
 They have a distinctive West Auckland focus but a national and international perspective.
-Through various programs, they create a world stage for art that is relevant for all audiences, to put local art, artists and ideas in conversation and context with national and international developments in contemporary practice.
-They present a diverse program of contemporary exhibitions, events and activities, including art, craft and design, to reflect and strengthen the full diversity of cultural identities, interests and potential of the local community.
+Through various programs, they create a world stage for art that is relevant for all audiences, to put local art, artists, and ideas in conversation and context with national and international developments in contemporary practice.
+They present a diverse program of contemporary exhibitions, events, and activities, including art, craft, and design, to reflect and strengthen the full diversity of cultural identities, interests, and potential of the local community.

-Hardware Café is totally accessible with delicious food menu items and pressed coffee.
+Hardware Café is accessible with delicious food menu items and pressed coffee.
 The Titirangi toast is an absolute must.
 The cafe has a wheelchair friendly, accessible toilet and plenty of outside seating, making for easy maneuverability.
 Another tasty option if hungry in Titirangi is the Stripe Cafe.

-Huia, Cornwallis and Whatipu Beach
+Huia, Cornwallis, and Whatipu Beach

 These three beach areas are a gateway to the Waitakere Ranges.
-If you’re up for an adventure and unafraid of gravel roads, then Whatipu Beach with its caves and sand dunes is a must-see.
+If you’re up for an adventure and unafraid of gravel roads, then Whatipu Beach with its caves and dunes is a must-see.
 Enjoy a swim or relax at Cornwallis Beach.
 Explore Huia and the Settlers Museum.
-Huia is very flat and wheelchair friendly, so it’s highly recommend you visit.
+Huia is very flat and wheelchair friendly, so it’s highly recommended you visit.

 Waitakere Ranges Regional Park

 The Waitakere Ranges Regional Park encompasses approximately 17,000 hectares of lush rainforest, waterfalls, and rugged coastline.
 It’s suggested you stay overnight in this beautiful area as it is the perfect place to rest after an international flight and jet lag.
-For example, the Kaurilands Estate is a gorgeous holiday home with an accessible bathroom, bedroom and spaces throughout the house.
+For example, the Kaurilands Estate is a gorgeous holiday home with an accessible bathroom, bedroom, and spaces throughout the house.

 The Arataki Visitor Centre is an inspiring gateway to the Waitākere Ranges.
 It offers spectacular views across Auckland with wheelchair friendly walkways and is a great source of local knowledge.
 When planning a wheelchair adventure in the ranges, please speak with staff for the latest updates either by telephone at 09-892-4777 or in person.
 The Arataki Nature Trail has a firm, metal surface making it accessible.

 Beveridge Track is a one-way hiking trail that takes about 15 minutes.
 The track begins at the Arataki Visitor Centre and travels along a mountain ridge with spectacular views of Auckland City and out to the Manukau.
-This first section is an easy track and wheelchair accessible, allowing everyone access into the Waitakere forest.
-After this point the trail has a sharp, steep section before Exhibition Drive on route to Mackies Rest where the trail ends.
+This first section is an easy track and wheelchair accessible, allowing everyone access to the Waitakere forest.
+After this point, the trail has a sharp, steep section before Exhibition Drive on route to Mackies Rest where the trail ends.

 Piha Beach and Karekare Beach are two lovely areas close to one another.
 No trip to this part of the world is complete without a wheelchair hike to Kitekite Falls or chips and salsa on the balcony at the Piha Surf Club.
-Piha Surf Club is accessible by ramp, including getting to the the balcony and dining at the restaurant overlooking the beach.
+Piha Surf Club is accessible by ramp, including getting to the balcony and dining at the restaurant overlooking the beach.
 The hiking track to Kitekite Falls is close to Piha and also barrier-free and accessible, but come prepared to hike with plenty of drinking water.
-It is not so remote that you won’t pass a visitor but let someone know you are going there prior to your departure.
+It is not so remote that you won’t pass a visitor but let someone know you are going there before your departure.

 Muriwai Beach is a mecca for surfers, and a long stretch of volcanic-sand coastline with rugged, dramatic volcanic views of Auckland’s West Coast.
 The beach is home to a large busy gannet colony that moves into the area from August to March for breeding.
-The colony is located at the southern end of the Muriwai Beach at Otakamiro Point.
+The colony is located at the southern end of Muriwai Beach at Otakamiro Point.
 The colony consists of about 1200 gannet birds, attracting visitors from all over to watch their comings and goings.
 They are very entertaining and a natural marvel.
 Their nests are only centimetres apart from one another and full-size birds have a wingspan of two metres.

 The access to the track is next to the car park.
 At the start, the track is easy-going on hard compact soil, but some steeper points occur along the trail.
-Assistance will be required, if travelling with a manual wheelchair, but it’s well worth the effort.
+Assistance will be required if travelling with a manual wheelchair, but it’s well worth the effort.
 Tracking with a power wheelchair is ideal.
 There are magnificent views of the beach, surfers, and crashing waves.
 You will come across information posts about the area and the gannets along the way.
-The gannet colony itself is a one-hour drive from Central Auckland.
+The Gannet colony itself is a one-hour drive from Central Auckland.
 You will find free parking when you take a right turn off Waitea Road (toilets with wheelchair access can be found here).
 There are some fantastic views of the beach from the car park with two designated mobility parks.

 Now you have done the beaches, did you know you are in wine country?
 Head back towards Kumeu and you will be wallowing in grapes.
 With some of the best vintages planted here, there are lots of little family vineyards that are modestly bottling some of the world’s best wines.
-Kumeu River produces one of the most well known Chardonnay varietals from the Brajkovich family.
+Kumeu River produces one of the most well-known Chardonnay varietals from the Brajkovich family.

 Keep your eyes peeled for a small rest area on the Kaipara Harbour Highway.
 The views of the harbour and its rural catchment are spectacular!
-(Tip: it’s easier to turn into the rest area when driving north.)
+(Tip: it’s easier to turn into the rest area when driving north.)[/vc_column_text][/vc_column][/vc_row]

 Hunua Ranges Regional Park

 The first of these is in the west of the ranges and includes the popular Hunua Falls and Wairoa Reservoir.
 The other takes in the south and central part of the ranges around the Mangatangi Reservoir and Magatawhiri Reservoir.
 There is plenty of space to park.
 The carpark is well maintained with a flat tarmac terrain and designated mobility parking.
-The public toilets to the side of the picnic area and carpark are clean, well maintained and spacious.
+The public toilets to the side of the picnic area and carpark are clean, well-maintained, and spacious.
 When travelling off the beaten track it is easy to find yourself with dirty tyres however the onsite sinks have brushes available to clean off shoes and equipment.